 AP-59, the USS Thomas Stone after it was torpedoed, towed, then washed aground in Algiers November 1942.

 'Hooligans' (as they called them), this partial group were among #25 total Coast Guardsmen assigned to the Thomas Stone.
-Supplemented to the 500 or more Navy Crew, (not exactly endeared by Capt.
+Supplementing the 500 or more Navy Crew, (not exactly endeared by Capt.
 Bennehoff), they were to help man the small boats for the invasion of Algiers.
 Top Row; From Left; Unidentified Officer, Unidentified Sailor, Robert Donnelly, Robert Fraley, Matthew Magdic, Unidentified Sailor, Dick Morgan, Unidentified Officer.
 Bottom Row; Clarence Cray, Philip Kaftka, Joseph Motyka, Sidney Serota, Kenneth Evans, 2 Unidentified Sailors.

 *Photograph courtesy Steve Motyka.

 Sample Collection of National Archives Documents Regarding the USS Thomas Stone